thonguyen1302/simple_chat_application/README.md

 You can chat more to continute the conversation.

-I also did the pagination for messages.
+I also did the pagination for messages (10 messages per page).

 But, it's not display realtime in the conversation.